jhc13/country-classifier/README.md

 ## Model

-The pretrained [EfficientNet](https://arxiv.org/abs/1905.11946) models were used as a base for transfer learning.
+A pretrained [EfficientNet](https://arxiv.org/abs/1905.11946) model was used as a base for transfer learning.
 Training a model from scratch was deemed infeasible, especially considering the small size of the dataset.
 8 variations of EfficientNet models are available, increasing in size from EfficientNet-B0 to EfficientNet-B7.
-The largest model that could be trained without running out of memory on the available RTX 3080 10 GB GPU was EfficientNet-B2, so this was chosen for the final model.
+The largest model that could be trained without running out of memory on the available RTX 3080 10 GB GPU was EfficientNet-B2, so this was chosen for training.

 ## Training